openplans/openblock-extras/docs/index.rst

 ebgeo
 -----

 The eb map system.
-This is mostly used for rendering and serving map tiles with Mapnik.
-This package is optional and not installed by default.
+This is mostly used for rendering and serving your own map tiles with Mapnik, in case there is no suitable hosted map solution for you.
+OpenGeo Suite or TileMill might also be good solutions.

 For more information, see :doc:`ebgeo`.